Welcome to Ho Chi Minh City – the ever-bustling and chaotic business and financial hub of Vietnam.

 Don’t Forget Travel Insurance for Ho Chi Minh City

-Travel insurance in 2023 is a no-brainer.
-I always make sure I’m covered before I travel, and I’ve never regretted it.
+Travel insurance in 2024 is a no-brainer.
+I always make sure I’m covered with good travel insurance before I travel, and I’ve never regretted it.

 Final Thoughts on Where to Stay in Ho Chi Minh City

-Ho Chi Minh City can be overwhelming.
+Ho Chi Minh City can be overwhelming – in a good or a not-so-good way, depending on what you’re into.
 This is a massive metropolis and has enough to keep you entertained for months.

 If you’re still not sure where to stay in Ho Chi Minh City, I recommend checking out Dong Khoi.
 It’s got a bit of everything and offers a great insight into what this destination has to offer.

-The Dorm Saigon is my top pick for the best budget accommodation in Ho Chi Minh City.
-It features rustic and cosy furnishings and enjoys a central location.
+Vy Da Backpacker Hostel is my top pick for the best budget accommodation in Ho Chi Minh City.
+It features cosy furnishings that you absolutely cannot beat for the price.
+Located close to Ben Thanh Market and the Independence Palace, I’ll be in a great spot to explore.

 Have you been to Ho Chi Minh City and think I’ve missed something?
 Let us know in the comments below!